demessiee/node-express-intro/Unit-2B.md

 ### Installing MongoDB

 **Note:** For this class, we will be using an online MongoDB instance, so you won't need to download MongoDB locally.
 You can still install it locally if you wish to.
+You all have MongoDB accounts created with your own database to play with.
+All of the code examples in the lectures and labs use a localhost mongoDB connection string.
+Unless you are also using MongoDB locally, you must replace that string with your online MongoDB instance string for the code samples to work.

 It is recommended to download MongoDB with homebrew.